Instructions for Appalachian Trail Volunteers

 - We maintain four hiking shelters along our Pennsylvania sections of the A.T.
 The shelters work includes carrying in supplies, keeping privies in good working shape, and making repairs to the structures.

 - We monitor the boundaries of land owned by the National Park Service (NPS) surrounding our Pennsylvania sections of the A.T.
 This work typically involves following boundary lines through brush and rough terrain, locating markers and monuments, repainting blazes, and reporting incursions onto NPS land.

-Each Trail Club’s policies for its assigned Trail sections are documented in a Local Management Plan (LMP).
+Each Trail Club’s responsibilities and policies for its assigned Trail sections are documented in a Local Management Plan (LMP).
 To view the current version of the Mountain Club’s LMP, click here.

 Each Trail club is required to have a Check-In/Check-Out Policy for volunteers to follow.
-The purpose of this requirement is to assure that if a volunteer is injured on the trail and cannot get to his/her vehicle or summon help, another person will be able to (1) realize that the volunteer is missing and (2) inform rescuers where to look for him/her.
+The purpose of this policy is to assure that if a volunteer is injured on the trail and cannot get to his/her vehicle or summon help, another person will be able to (1) realize that the volunteer is missing and (2) inform rescuers where to look for him/her.
+Trail volunteers are strongly encouraged to use this policy, or other steps of their choosing, to make sure that others will know when/where they are performing Trail work.
 To view MCM’s Check-In/Check-Out Policy, check here.

 Each Trail club is required to have an Emergency Response Plan describing the steps volunteers should followed in case an emergency occurs during volunteer work on the Trail.
+MCM’s Trail volunteers should be familiar with this plan in case an emergency occurs during Trail work.
 To view MCM’s Emergency Response Plan, click here.

 Contact Us for More Information

-If you have any questions about the Mountain Club of Maryland’s Appalachian Trail volunteer work, contact us:
+If you have any questions about your Appalachian Trail volunteer work, contact us: